imranhsayed/react-hooks/README.md

   * `useEffect`, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes
   * By default, React runs the effects after every render — including the first render.
   * Just like with useState, you can use more than a single effect in a component

+> * `Effects that don't require cleanup`: are the operations we perform after React has updated the DOM ( after render is called ).
+  For example network request, user login

 #### 3. `useConText()`